Frequently Asked Questions

 Q. Do I have to tell anyone I am homeschooling?

 A. Yes.
-State law requires you to file a "declaration of intent" with your local school district by September 15, or within two weeks of the beginning of the quarter, semester, or trimester.
+State law requires you to file a "Declaration of Intent to Homeschool" with your local school district by September 15, or within two weeks of the beginning of the quarter, semester, or trimester.
 (RCW 28A200.010(1)).
-You can obtain a blank declaration of intent from your school district.
+You can obtain a blank Declaration of Intent to Homeschool from your school district.

 Parent Absence Policy Questions